 - Utilize visitor behavior analysis tools such as heatmaps, session recordings, and click maps to understand their hesitation on the pages critical to your business.
-You might discover usability issues, which usually sit in the blind spot.
+This is a good CRO practice that helps you discover usability issues, which usually sit in the blind spot.

 - Run enter and exit surveys on your landing pages to dig deeper into your visitors’ psyche and identify leaks in your website that can be fixed.
 For example, you may trigger an NPS survey for your power users upon entry, and exit surveys to ask drop-offs the reasons they are not moving ahead in your funnel.
 The reasons could be many, ranging from pricing and value proposition to features offered.

+One of the most important CRO best practices is to prioritize and build a solid roadmap.
 Shoot-from-the-hip guesswork leads to random testing, which in turn leads to sluggish conversions.
 Without a proper roadmap in place, you end up testing every other page every month and end up deriving inconclusive results.
-These results neither have a clear conclusion on your visitors’ behavior, nor do they contribute to conversions.
+These results neither have a clear conclusion on your visitors’ behavior nor do they contribute to conversions.

 - Pick up the bolder, impactful, and targeted tests first to gain larger returns in the shortest time.

-Many testing softwares allow you to stop your running test so that you can make the changes suggested by early test data.
+Many testing software allow you to stop a running test so that you can make the changes suggested by early test data.
 However, CRO experts suggest that this should be avoided as it harms the data.

 Ensure that you keep running your tests until they reach a statistical significance of 95%.
 You can calculate your test duration to estimate how long you should run a test, and also check whether your results are significant, using readily available online tools.

-It is a good practice (read:hygiene) to perform a quality check on your experiment before running it.
+One of the most basic yet important CRO best practices (read: hygiene) is to perform a quality check on your experiment before running it.
 Ensure that your goals are defined and are getting tracked correctly in your testing software.
 It is also important that the test is being rendered correctly for your targeted audience, across browsers, devices, etc.

 Always optimize your product’s core functionality—a Stanley hammer is designed for hammering.
 You can optimize it for hammering different kinds of nails into different materials.
 However, the last thing you should be optimizing it for is looks and aesthetics (unless you are a home decor brand!).

 Similarly, your product’s functionality should be the DNA of your web page design.
 Aesthetics are not a substitute for testing and research.
-So focus on the functionality of your product/services and optimize elements that speak for your core.
+So a good CRO practice would be to focus on the functionality of your product/services and optimize elements that speak for your core.
 Marketers can fall for competitor’s designs and get influenced as design impacts your emotions.

-Make sure that you document your learnings from the test.
-These learnings can be about setting up the test (so you don’t repeat errors), the hypotheses and corresponding observations, targeting, QA process and steps taken, final metrics of the test, deep-dive into segments and other qualitative knowledge gathered, etc.
+One of the best techniques for CRO is to make sure that you document your learnings from the test.
+These learnings can be about setting up the test (so you don’t repeat errors), the hypotheses and corresponding observations, targeting, QA process and steps taken, final metrics of the test, deep-dive into segments, and other qualitative knowledge gathered, etc.